hippogriffin/ess-helm/README.md

 From the project root : `pytest test`

 #### Special env variables
 - `PYTEST_KEEP_CLUSTER=1` : Do not destroy the cluster at the end of the test run.
-You must delete it using `kind delete cluster --name pytest-ess` manually before running any other test run.
+You must delete it using `kind delete cluster --name ess-helm` manually before running any other test run.

 #### Usage
-Use `kind export kubeconfig --name pytest-ess` to get access to the cluster.
+Use `kind export kubeconfig --name ess-helm` to get access to the cluster.

+The tests will use the cluster constructed by `scripts/setup_test_cluster.sh` if that is running.
+If the tests use an existing cluster, they won't destroy the cluster afterwards.

 ## Design

 ### Component Configuration

-The individual Helm charts focus on application construction, i.e.
+The chart focus on application construction, i.e.
 * Providing Kubernetes options
 * Exposing values to set required and very frequently set application settings
 * Exposing values to set arbitrary additional application configuration